 But campaigners say the new law risks criminalising thousands of people who use violent pornographic images as part of consensual sexual relationships.

 People like Helen, who by day works in an office in the Midlands, and enjoys being sexually submissive and occasionally watching pornography, portrayed by actors, which could be banned under the new legislation.
-She feels the new law is an over-reaction
+She feels the new law is an

-ban alcohol just because some people are alcoholics?
+situation.
+Do you ban alcohol just because some people are alcoholics?

 She has an ally in Baroness Miller of Chilthorne Domer, a Liberal Democrat peer who has fought to have the legislation amended.